Kinto/kinto-http.py/README.rst

 .. note::

-    Operations are always performed directly on the server, and no synchronisation features are implemented yet.
+    Operations are always performed directly on the server, and no synchronisation features have been implemented yet.

-- The first version of this API doesn't cache any access nor provide any refresh mechanism.
+- The first version of this API doesn't cache any access nor provides any refresh mechanism.
 If you want to be sure you have the latest data available, issue another call.